ChadCoviel/CodeSnippets/README.md

 ## Installation

+You may not need it but make sure that you have Node installed.
 Simply clone this repository and run the following command from within the directory:

 ```./node_modules/.bin/electron .```